Looking to tow a caravan? We reckon these are the best cars for towing caravans right now.

 Year launched: 2024

 Capable of towing up to 1800kg with a braked trailer, the Passat Estate in 1.5 eTSI 150 specification makes for a classy, comfortable tow car if you want a showroom fresh example.
-This latest generation was introduced at the beginning of 2024 and comes with a price tag starting at around £38,000.
+This latest, estate-only generation was introduced at the beginning of 2024 and comes with a price tag starting at around £40,000.

 Should you have a lower budget, don't despair as the previous generation Passat Estate is no less an able tow car.
-This also opens up the choice of some excellent turbodiesel engine options, and price begin from £10,000 for a seven-year old 2.0 TDI with average miles and in SE Business trim.
+This also opens up the choice of some excellent turbodiesel engine options, and a budget of £10,000 is plenty of an example with reasonable mileage on the clock and in a good trim level.

 4. Hyundai Santa Fe